hoyangtsai/react-webpack-extension-boilerplate/README.md

-# Extension React Webpack boilerplate
+# React Webpack Extension Boilerplate

-A simple web extension with react and webpack
+A simple browser extension boilerplate with react and webpack

 ## Features